Cray-HPE/docs-csm/operations/package_repository_management/Package_Repository_Management_with_Nexus.md

 ### Adding images

-#### Prerequisites
+Images can only be added to the container registry through the Docker API.
+To push images, you will need to use a compatible client, such as Skopeo, Podman, or Docker.

+By default, product installers depend on Podman, paired with a vendor-specific Skopeo image, to synchronize container images from a release distribution to registry.local.
+The Cray System Management \(CSM\) product adds a recent version of `quay.io/skopeo/stable` to the container registry, and it may be used to copy images into
+`registry.local`.

-Make sure you have the following:
+#### Ensure that you have the following prerequisites in place before adding images

 - Valid credentials for both Artifactory and Nexus:
   - `ARTIFACTORY_USERNAME` & `ARTIFACTORY_TOKEN`
   - `NEXUS_USERNAME` & `NEXUS_PASSWORD`
-- Nexus registry up & running.
+- The Nexus registry is up & running.
-- CSM Docker images already pushed to Artifactory.
+- CSM Docker images have already been pushed to Artifactory.

-The only way to add images to the container registry is with the Docker API.
-Use a client \(such as Skopeo, Podman, or Docker\) to push images.
-By default, product installers use Podman with a vendor version of the [Skopeo](https://github.com/containers/skopeo) image to sync container images included in a release distribution to `registry.local`.

-The Cray System Management \(CSM\) product adds a recent version of `quay.io/skopeo/stable` to the container registry, and it may be used to copy images into
-`registry.local`.

-(`ncn-mw#`) For example, to upload the image `artifactory.algol60.net/csm-docker/stable/amazon/aws-cli:latest`:
+Example: Upload the image `artifactory.algol60.net/csm-docker/stable/amazon/aws-cli:latest` using following command.

 ```bash
 podman run --rm \